-The Department of Pathology Residency Program offers several training options:
+The Department of Pathology Residency Program offers multiple, flexible training tracks.

 Most of the residents who enter our program undertake four years of combined training in both anatomic pathology and clinical pathology (AP/CP4).
 Those individuals who wish to pursue a career in academic pathology without a primary emphasis on basic research may choose a three-year AP (AP3) or CP (CP3) curriculum.
 Individuals with a strong commitment to a laboratory science may choose the research track, which combines the AP3 or CP3 curriculum with one or more years of research.